codertesla/hugo-black-bear/exampleSite/content/_index.md

 ---
-title: "Home"
+title: "Hugo Black Bear"
-menu: "main"
-weight: 1
+description: "Your Professional Knowledge Hub"
 ---

-# ᕦʕ •ᴥ•ʔᕤ Hugo Black Bear

-### Born for knowledge, simple yet powerful.
+## Born for knowledge, simple yet powerful.

+The internet has become a bloated mess.
+Huge JavaScript libraries, countless client-side requests, and gigantic images are all too common.
+This theme is different.

 On today's internet, bloated, slow websites filled with ads and trackers have become the norm.
 We believe that content itself should be the core.